A Shiba Inu’s coat is one of the breeds' most magnificent asset.

 Seeming you guys liked the woolly husky so much, maybe you'll enjoy my woolly Shiba, Yumi! pic.twitter.com/nGsmyYMkrp— Cute Animals (@AnimalsReddit) August 9, 2016

-Some unexpecting Shiba Inu owners don’t realize they have a long haired Shiba Inu puppy until the puppy is three months or older.
-A few might wonder if they actually have a purebred Shiba Inu.
+Some unexpecting Shiba Inu owners don’t realize they have a long haired Shiba Inu puppy until the puppy is three months or older though most knowledgeable breeders should be able to determine this by 8 weeks.

-Shiba Inus with long hair who are bred from two purebred Shiba Inus are purebred.
-But it’s considered a major fault and not allowed to show.
-They shouldn't be purposely bred either.
+Shiba Inus with long hair who are bred from two purebred Shiba Inus are purebred but since it’s considered a major fault they aren't allowed to be shown at dog show events.

 Stay far, far away from breeders who have the galls to charge more for a long haired Shiba Inu because of their claim of their “rareness”.